Venmo

 In order to use Universal Links for Venmo on the switch and return your application must be set up for Universal Links.
 You will need to use a custom path dedicated to Braintree app switch returns.
 This URL must also be added to your app association file with wildcards allowed to ensure we receive the expected data on return.

-An example apple-app-site-association
+apple-app-site-association

 may look like the following: